 It's very simple: Start the opening process at www.viac.ch by clicking on "Register" and then select the "Vested Benefits" product during onboarding, have your ID / passport ready and open the vested benefits account 100% digitally in less than ten minutes.

 Security and privacy

 No. For us, it has always been a central concern to ensure maximum security for pension assets.
-Thus, there is no connection between the VIAC App and WIR Bank or Credit Suisse.
+Thus, there is no connection between the VIAC App and WIR Bank or Credit Suisse / ZKB.
 It is therefore impossible to access the assets of the Vested Benefits Foundation via the app.
 In principle, our solution is safer than any e-banking solution.

 Your money is at the Vested Benefits Foundation of the WIR Bank.
 The cash portion is in the Vested Benefits Foundation’s interest-bearing collective account.
-Credit Suisse acts as custodian bank for securities within the Vested Benefits Foundation.
+Credit Suisse or ZKB act as custodian banks for securities within the Vested Benefits Foundation.
 Your money will be kept safe in Switzerland.
 Incidentally, the cash portion of your pension assets enjoys a bankruptcy privilege (max.
 CHF 100'000 per client) in the event of bankruptcy of the bank.
+Privileged assets end up in bankruptcy class 2.
+In addition, the custodian bank must hold domestic receivables or other assets located in Switzerland (usually mortgages) to the extent of 125% of its privileged assets.
 More information can be found at: www.esisuisse.ch

 The VIAC app runs in the same high-security zone as the e-Banking from various Swiss banks.
 Furthermore, your data will only be stored in Switzerland at two geographically different locations for maximum data security.